Mathics3/mathics-development-guide/docs/extending/developing-code/extending/case-studies/Undefined/checking.rst

 Although there is more to do, the code entered so far is enough to be able to see that:

-* we have added a new builtin
+* we have added a new builtin, and
 * we can get information about the builtin.

 So let us try this much.
 Fire up a a version Django interface that has